-This topic provides instructions for creating an Anzo data store, also known as a graph data source.
-Creating a data store means that you designate a directory on the file store where file-based linked data sets and other files can be created and shared during the ETL process.
-All installations require at least one data store.
-You can create one data store and configure all pipelines to write to that store (each ETL run automatically creates a new sub-directory under the data store directory) or you can create multiple data stores to use for different data sets.
+This topic provides instructions for creating an Anzo Data Store (sometimes called a graph data source).
+Creating a Data Store means that you designate a directory on the File Store where file-based linked data sets and other files can be created and shared during the ETL process.
+All installations require at least one Data Store.
+You can create one Data Store and configure all pipelines to write to that store (each ETL run automatically creates a new sub-directory under the Data Store directory) or you can create multiple Data Stores to use for different Datasets.

-For information about setting up a connection to the shared file system that will host the data store, see Connecting to a File Store.
+For information about setting up a connection to the shared file system that will host the Data Store, see Connecting to a File Store.